The King’s Speech 2024: The Product Safety and Metrology Bill: same same but different?

 Proposals for a new, modernised product safety regulatory framework have been in the works for quite some time.
 The Office for Product Safety and Standards (“OPSS”) highlighted the importance of regular review in 2018.

 This was followed by the OPSS’s Product Safety Review in March 2021, which included a call for evidence.
 The OPSS invited stakeholders’ views on the long-term approach to product safety in the UK and on how the existing framework, including the General Product Safety Regulations 2005, could be strengthened to ensure that it was fit for the future.
-The outcome of this review was not published until August 2023, following which the OPSS opened a further consultation on product safety reform.
+The outcome of this review was published in November in 2021.
+In August 2023, the OPSS opened a further consultation on product safety reform.
 However, a response was not published following closure of the consultation in October 2023.

 The new Bill appears to address some of the same issues, such as new technologies and new business models, but with a new approach to how it addresses .